dragos240/blendgit/README.md

 - You may enable the `Also restore stash` option if you have a previous stash you wish to restore before you commit.

 #### Loading old commits
-- Select a previous commit from the drop-down menu and click `Load Commit`..
+- Select a previous commit from the drop-down menu and click `Load Commit`.
 - You can choose to stash your current uncommitted work with the `Stash before load` option.

 ### Branches panel